Skip to main content

 • Details are important

 The more detailed the query, the more accurate and relevant the response.
-Including specifics like the client's AGI, gross income, marital status, tax jurisdiction(s), etc., can significantly refine the results.
+Including specifics such as the client's filing status, tax jurisdiction(s), tax year, income & deduction composition, and other relevant factors can significantly enhance the results.

 • Example

-Instead of asking a general question about tax deductions, specify the client's income bracket, type of employment, and current deductions for more targeted advice.
+Instead of asking a general question about tax deductions, specify the client's income level, type of employment, and tax year for more specific results.

 Writing guidelines